Southern Biscuits and Gravy

 Make the Biscuits from Scratch – We have to admit, the gravy is so flavorful, that if you pour it over purchased biscuits, they’ll still be yummy.
 But when you make them from scratch, they honestly take the entire experience to another culinary level.
 And they can even be made the day ahead, just reheat them in the microwave!

 Get the Right Gravy Consistency – Your roux (grease with flour) should resemble wet sand.
-Three tablespoons of each should give you a nice gravy consistency once the milk and cream is added.
+Three tablespoons of each should give you a nice gravy consistency once the milk and cream are added.
 However, if the gravy gets too thick, simply thin it with milk.
 Remember, the sausage will thicken the gravy, too, once added.

 Provide Options – Some folks may not care for sausage in their gravy.
 When serving guests, we make two batches, one with sausage and one without sausage.
 Be careful when adding the sausage.
 You probably won’t want to add a full pound of cooked sausage.
 We use about 10 to 12 ounces for the right gravy-to-sausage ratio.